The Importance Of Free: Boost Your Sales By Giving Away Content

 If video content suits your business, creating tutorials can be a fantastic way to highlight your skills.

-Many entrepreneurs that offer courses have found success through using short, free courses to get their audience interested, demonstrate their teaching style, and help potential clients see if the course will help them.
+Many entrepreneurs who offer courses have found success using short, free courses to get their audience interested, demonstrate their teaching style, and help potential clients decide whether the course will help them.

 Exclusivity and scarcity are two of the most powerful sales tools, and you can use them to your advantage in your content marketing.

 As with brands that sell limited-edition products or exclusive runs, you can create content that expires after x amount of time or downloads.

 So, if you’re giving away free access to an introductory course, you might only keep sign-ups open for a week.